BBC Mundo: BBC Mundo

+"The next stage were years of consolidation, editorial growth and creative experimentation.
+This culminated with the combined World Service language websites winning a 2007 Webby Award, and BBC Mundo winning the prestigious Ortega y Gasset Online Journalism award in 2007", said Zapata.
+However, less than a month after winning the award, a major budget cut across the World Service was announced.
+As a result, BBC Mundo radio broadcasts were reduced.
 According to Julia Zapata, one of the immediate benefits of the 2007 budget cuts "was to allow [BBC Mundo] to focus completely on the website and produce high-impact output such as the NarcoMéxico special, which won two BBC Global News awards for multimedia production in 2008".
 Radio broadcasts ceased in 2011.

 From 2012, BBC Mundo was headed by Hernando Alvarez who took over from Hilary Bishop.
 He also later became Head of the Americas Hub of BBC World Service.
-Today, bbcmundo.com has a news philosophy based on creative angles and thorough analysis, which complement the information its audience receive in their own countries.
+Today, bbcmundo.com has a news philosophy based on creative angles and thorough analysis, which complement the information its audience receives in their own countries.

-Alvarez says that one of the key distinguishing features of BBC Mundo is "the range of its editorial remit, where technology, science, health, art and culture are treated with the same relevance as current-affairs stories.
+Alvarez says that one of the key distinguishing features of BBC Mundo is "the range of its editorial remit, where technology, science, health, art, and culture are treated with the same relevance as current-affairs stories.
 Whatever is the subject of the BBC Mundo coverage, it challenges pre-conceptions and gets to the core of the issue".

 The website has syndication partnerships with major news websites across Latin America: MSN portals (Latam, Argentina, Chile, Peru, Colombia, Costa Rica, Latino USA and Prodigy Mexico), TERRA portals (Mexico, USA Latino, Argentina, Chile, Peru, Colombia, Spain), and BING portals (Mexico, Latam, Argentina, Chile, Peru, Colombia, Spain, Latino USA); and prominent newspapers, magazines and websites such as El Comercio (Peru), La Tercera (Chile), La Nacion (Argentina), El Nacional (Venezuela), Semana (Colombia), Animal P (Mexico), El Mostrador (Chile), Ecuavisa (Ecuador), Caracol (Colombia), Analitica (Venezuela), 24horas.cl (Chile), Noticias24 (Venezuela); and YouTube.

-In the beginning of 2014, 15 years after its creation, bbcmundo.com had over 8.5 million monthly unique visitors who read its stories, follow its live texts, watch its videos and share their comments via its Facebook and Twitter accounts.
+At the beginning of 2014, 15 years after its creation, bbcmundo.com had over 8.5 million monthly unique visitors who read its stories, follow its live texts, watch its videos, and share their comments via its Facebook and Twitter accounts.